-Its stress awareness month in the UK and we’ve been speaking to lots of groups and individuals about what causes them stress and might lead to compromised performance or lack of engagement or enjoyment in their work.
+We speak to lots of groups and individuals about what causes them stress and might lead to compromised performance or lack of engagement or enjoyment in their work.

-In many cases we can create or aggravate stress with the dialogue that runs through our mind each day.
+Individuals can create or aggravate stress with the dialogue that runs through our mind each day.
 Here are 5 common elements of our internal dialogue that can increase stress and reduce feelings of control but which, when challenged and reframed, can instantly boost mood, energy and effectiveness.

 Stress thought 1: ‘I’ve got too much to do.’